lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 Robert Boyer is the Master Printmaker for Lester Picker Fine Art Photography.
 Bob’s meticulous work and dynamic prints can be seen in permanent exhibits, as well as private homes.

 #### Our Learning Environment
-Our studio has been designed from the ground up to accommodate intimate groups of passionate photographers willing to expand their skills.
+Our studio in Havre de Grace, Maryland has been designed from the ground up to accommodate intimate groups of passionate photographers willing to expand their skills.
 We constructed our space from bare walls to enable us to produce the finest photographic prints imaginable.

 We use an Epson 9900 large format printer for prints up to 44” wide, as well as Canon printers for prints up to 24”.

 Our in-studio kitchenette has fresh coffee, teas and drinks and  refreshments always available to keep you energized.
 We use all-Apple computer equipment, but Bob is well versed in PC technology as well.
 In our workshops we focus on Lightroom for post-processing and printing.

+Our historic town of Havre de Grace is fortunate to have excellent lodging choices, great restaurants and lots of photographic opportunities.
+We will provide you with a lsit of these possibilities when you register.

 #### What You Will Learn
 - Color-managed workflow